-That is that the fake iPhone 11 has its camera’s button placed too high from the bottom side.
+The fake Camera button is placed too high from the bottom side.

 All of the genuine Apple iPhone 11 devices will always have their screen/display at the same sizes, without any inch/centimetre in plus or minus.

-In the image with the real vs fake Apple iPhone 11 phones above, we have pointed out how the fake iPhone 11 has its black border too thick, as it covers up too much of the space of where the display should be at.
+The fake iPhone 11 has a thicker border, as it covers up too much of the space where the display should be at.

-Speaking of which, if we look again at the fake item, you can see how it actually has its display crooked, because it leans to the left side of the phone.
+The fake iPhone’s display is actually crooked because it leans to the left side of the phone.

-That can be visible on the left side of the fake phone, where you can see how yet again, the fake item has its black case covering a bit too much of the display at the bottom, and as the case goes up, it starts covering less and less, going back to the normal size.
+The fake item has its black case covering too much of the display at the bottom.
+As the case goes up, it starts covering less and less, going back to the normal size.

 Remember what we previously discussed about the iOS being impossible to replicate, and how the fake iPhones are basically Android devices?

 If so, then you are going to probably laugh at this step.